-Samsung’s organizational structure is designed to promote technological innovation throughout the enterprise.
+Samsung’s organizational structure (corporate structure) is designed to promote technological innovation throughout the multinational enterprise.
 Technological innovation is at the heart of the company’s strategies, as seen through rapid innovation involving smartphones and other consumer electronics.
-Structural facilitation contributes to the effectiveness of implementing Samsung’s generic competitive strategy and intensive strategies for growth.
-The corporate structure is also a manifestation of the evolution of the business from a small trading firm into a diversified multinational enterprise that offers advanced technologies.
+Structural facilitation contributes to the effectiveness of implementing Samsung’s generic competitive strategy and intensive growth strategies.
+The company structure is also a manifestation of the evolution of the business from a small trading firm into a diversified multinational enterprise that offers advanced technologies.
 Considering its organizational structure’s involvement in diverse operations, Samsung employs various operations management strategies for different markets and industries.
 The conglomerate’s organizational design and structural system covers various markets and industries related to the development and utilization of technologies, such as computing technologies.
 Effective market penetration and market development strategies are enabled through Samsung’s corporate structure, which also empowers competitive advantages to support business continuity and success in an increasingly saturated and aggressive competitive landscape.

-Samsung Electronics Co., Ltd. and sister companies and subsidiaries form the organizational structure of the Samsung Group.
-In this internal analysis, it is illustrated that the corporate structure of the technology conglomerate is applied throughout its operations.
+Samsung Electronics and sister companies and subsidiaries form the organizational structure of the Samsung Group.
+In this internal analysis, it is illustrated that the business structure of the technology conglomerate is applied throughout its operations.
 For example, the organizational structural characteristics of Samsung Electronics are the same as the structural characteristics of the conglomerate.
-This consistency in the corporate structure helps streamline the company’s operations, especially in keeping its competitive advantages against many aggressive firms, including Apple, Google, Sony, Intel, Dell, Acer, and Lenovo.
+This consistency in the corporate structure helps streamline the company’s operations, especially in keeping its competitive advantages against many aggressive firms, including Apple, Google (Alphabet), Microsoft, Sony, Intel, Dell, Acer, and Lenovo.

 Samsung has a product-type divisional organizational structure.
 This structure type uses product categorization as the basis for determining which resources and business operations belong to certain divisions, such as the company’s Device Solutions division.
-The entire corporate structure is unified via Samsung’s headquarters, which are located in Seoul.
+The entire company structure is unified via Samsung’s headquarters in Seoul.
 Strategic management directions from the corporation’s headquarters are implemented through strategic objectives specific to the structural divisions’ contexts, such as the context of the U.S. market for consumer electronics.
 Samsung’s corporate structure has the following main characteristics: